-- It was also the reason for Kenny's birth as they went to a cult meeting solely for the alcohol.
+- The Alcoholic: Both of them, but Stuart seems to be the town alcoholic and is even worse than Randy when it comes to drinking.
+It was also the reason for Kenny's birth as they went to a cult meeting solely for the alcohol.
 They don't even remember the meetings because they spent the entire time drunk, something Mysterion finds entirely plausible.
 This somehow wound up with Carol being chosen to birth "the spawn of Cthulhu".

-- The Chew Toy: Stuart in "Cartman Joins NAMBLA."
+- The Chew Toy: Stuart in "Cartman Joins NAMBLA".
 In his words, he's had his "nuts broken..." (from Kenny hurling a baseball at his crotch), "body poisoned..." (when Kenny tried to give his mom a chocolate milk and vodka cocktail spiked with morning-after abortion pills, and Stuart drank it after Carol declined), "...and have been made love to in the ass by three dozen 40-year-old men" (he was looking for Kenny and walked into the wrong hotel room).
 He also broke his nose and got violently ill on North Park Funland's "John Denver Experience" ride.

 Police Officer: Now, look at the camera and say "I'm white trash and I'm in trouble!"Stuart: I'm white trash and I'm in trouble.